CitrineInformatics/gemd-docs/docs/faq.md

 we frequently get questions about how to use it to represent certain kinds of data.
 This page attempts to answer some of those questions.

-## I'm following the documentation, but still having validation problems
+## I'm following the documentation, but still having validation problems when using the Citrine Platform.

 Our implementation of this data model is still a work in progress.
 You may see your issue documented in [Known Limitations](../known_limitations).